Developmental bias: Classical examples of anisotropic variation

 In a classical natural example of bias it was shown that only a small proportion of all possible snail shell shapes was realized in nature and actual species were confined to discrete regions of the shell-morphospace rather than being continuously distributed.
 In another natural example, it was shown that soil-dwelling centipedes have an enormous variation in the number of pairs of legs, the lowest being 27 and the highest 191 pairs; however, there are no species with an even number of leg pairs, which suggests that either these phenotypes are somehow restricted during development or that there is a developmental drive into odd numbers.

+A study of the polydactyl toe counts of 375 Hemingway mutants of the Maine Coon cat showed that the number of additional toes was variable (plastic) and contained a bias.
+The Maine Coon cat (as the basic model of the Hemingway mutants) has 18 toes in the wild.
+Polydactyly occurred in some cases with an unchanged number of toes (18 toes), whereby the deviation consisted of a three-jointed thumb due to the extension of the first toe.
+However, 20 toes were found much more frequently and then 22, 24 or 26 toes with decreasing frequency.
+Odd total numbers of toes on the feet were less common.
+There is another bias between the number of toes on the front and rear feet, and a left-right asymmetry in the number of toes.
+Random bistability during the development process could explain the observed bias.

-Conversely, developmental abnormalities (or teratologies) have also been used as a classic example to understand the logic behind the mechanisms that produce variation.
-For example, in a wide range of animals, from fish to humans, two-headed organisms are much more common than three-headed organisms; similarly, Siamese twins theoretically could ‘fuse’ through any region in the body but the fusion occurs more frequently in the abdominal region.
+Conversely, developmental abnormalities (or teratologies) have been used to understand the logic behind the mechanisms that produce variation.
+For example, in a wide range of animals, from fish to humans, two-headed organisms are much more common than three-headed organisms; similarly, Siamese twins theoretically could 'fuse' through any region in the body but the fusion occurs more frequently in the abdominal region.
 This trend was referred to as transpecific parallelism, suggesting the existence of profound historical rules governing the expression of abnormal forms in distantly related species.